 United Commercial Bank Limited (UCB) was incorporated in Bangladesh as a public limited company with limited liability on 26 June 1983 under Companies Act 1913 to carry out banking business in Bangladesh.
 Bangladesh Bank gave the permission for commencement of its business on 13 November 1983.
-The Bank presently has a business network comprising 187 branches, 01 (One) Off-shore Banking Unit and 02 (Two) subsidiaries as on 31 December 2018.
+The Bank presently has a business network comprising 195 branches, 157 agent banking outlets, 01 (One) Off-shore Banking Unit and 03 (Three) subsidiaries as on 31 December 2019.
 It is a conventional commercial bank.
 The bank offers services for all commercial banking needs of the customers, which include deposit banking, loans & advances, export import financing, inland and international remittance facility, etc. The bank is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited as a publicly traded Company.